no-go/ReoTwe/README.md

 ## Features

  -  Ads free!
+ -  fast and efficient
+ -  tap on the Tweet text to load the full imageful Tweetview
-- get and add your own API key and secret on apps.twitter.com
-- twitter login button to authorize the App
+ -  get and add your own API key and secret on apps.twitter.com to authorize the App
  -  lists timeline without images of a given username (+time, likes, retweets)
+ -  Browse timelines
-- extracts username from `RT @username:` and but it to the search field by click on the tweet
+     -  extracts username from `RT @username:` and got to that user timeline by a single click
+     -  if it is not a retweet, it try to extract the first `@username`
+     -  if there is no `@username`, it uses the username of the posting user / publisher
+ -  multisearch (comma separated) for `@userTimelines` or `#otherStuff`
  -  very simple android code
-- lists the friendlist of a given username (click on them, to send the username to the search field)

-Sometimes the friendlist does not work (15min twitter limits).
+ -  switch images on/off in preferences
+ -  english and german interface

 ## Get the App